 Usually, when a person has a seizure, there is no need to call 999 for an ambulance.
-However, always call an ambulance if:
+However, always do call an ambulance if:

-- · you know it is the person's first seizure; - · they have injured themselves badly; - they have trouble breathing after the seizure has stopped; - one seizure immediately follows another with no recovery in between; - the seizure lasts two minutes longer than is usual for them; or - $\boldsymbol{\cdot}$ you do not know how long their seizures last.
+- · you know it is the person's first seizure; - · they have injured themselves badly; - they have trouble breathing after the seizure has stopped; - one seizure immediately follows another with no recovery in between; - the seizure lasts two minutes longer than is usual for them; or - you do not know how long their seizures last.
+For someone you do not know, follow our basic first aid message: Calm, Cushion, Call.